-10. GOODWILL
+11. GOODWILL

-The changes in the carrying amount of goodwill by operating segments for the years ended December 31, 2010 and 2011 were as follows:
+The changes in the carrying amount of goodwill by operating segments for the years ended December 31, 2011 and 2012 were as follows.
+There were no changes in the carrying amount of goodwill by operating segments for the year ended December 31, 2012.